dat-ecosystem/dat/README.md

 #### Prerequisites

-* **Node**: You'll need to [install Node](https://nodejs.org/en/download/) before installing Dat.
+* **Node**: You'll need to [install Node JS][install-node] before installing Dat.
 Dat needs `node` version 4 or above and `npm` installed.
 You can run `node -v` to check your version.
 * **npm**: `npm` is installed with node.
 You can run `npm -v` to make sure it is installed.

 Once you have `npm` ready, install `dat` from npm with the `--global, -g` option, `npm install -g dat`.

 ### JS Library

 Add Dat to your `package.json`, `npm install dat --save`.
-Dat exports the [dat-node](https://github.com/datproject/dat-node) API via `require('dat')`.
+Dat exports the [dat-node] API via `require('dat')`.
 Use it in your javascript applications!
 Dat Desktop and Dat command line both use dat-node to share and download dats.

-Full API documentation is available in the [dat-node](https://github.com/datproject/dat-node) repository on Github.
+Full API documentation is available in the [dat-node] repository on Github.

 ## Getting started